opensource-observer/oso/docs/docs/how-oso-works/schema/collection.md

 ## Contributing

 Collections are updated and added to the OSS Directory by members of the Data Collective.
-To learn more about contributing to the OSS Directory, start [here](../../contribute/intro).
 If you are interested in joining the Data Collective, you can apply [here](https://www.kariba.network/).